 By 1930, the population of Los Angeles surpassed one million.

-On January 15, 1932, downtown Los Angeles experienced its greatest recorded snowfall of 2.0 inches (5 cm).
+On January 15, 1932, downtown Los Angeles experienced its greatest recorded snowfall, accumulating 2.0 inches (5 cm).

 In 1932, Los Angeles hosted the Summer Olympics.

-Since the 1930s, /lɔːs ˈændʒələs/ has been most common.
-In 1934, the United States Board on Geographic Names decreed that this pronunciation be used by the federal government.
+In 1934, the United States Board on Geographic Names decreed that the pronunciation /lɔːs ˈændʒələs/ be used by the federal government for Los Angeles.

-Union Station, the largest passenger rail terminal in the Western United States, opened in 1939.
+In 1939, Union Station opened as the largest passenger rail terminal in the Western United States.

-From 1946 to 1979 the Los Angeles Rams played their home games in the Coliseum.
+From 1946 to 1979 the Rams played their home games in the Coliseum which made them the first professional sports team to play in Los Angeles.

 In 1946, harbor areas of Los Angeles were damaged by waves from the Aleutian Islands earthquake.